circleci/circleci-docs/jekyll/_cci2/contexts.md

 ## Deleting a Context

-If the context is secured with a group other than `organization`, you must be an org admin to complete this task.
+If the context is secured with a group other than `organization`, you must be a member of the security group to complete this task.

 1. Navigate to the Settings > Contexts page in the CircleCI application.